craigtp/BookDigests/WIP/TheArtOfReadableCode.md

 - When dealing with names that represent either inclusive or exclusive ranges, prefer to use words such as `begin` and `end`.
 - When naming booleans, adding words such as `is`, `has`, `can` or `should` to the beginning of the name can make the name much clearer.
 For example, a function named `SpaceLeft()` sounds like it might return a number, whereas `HasSpaceLeft()` sounds much more like a true/false value.
 - Avoid using negated terms in boolean values as these cause confusion.
 For example, don't use `disable_ssl` but use something like `use_ssl`.
+- Be careful with naming things using words that are both nouns and verbs.
+Words like `Count()`, `Record()` etc can used as both a noun and a verb and so methods named as such can be confusing to the reader as you exactly what the method does.
 - Always attempt to match your names to the expectations of users.
 For example, many programmers understand a function prefixed with `get` to refer to a simple, non-compute intensive property accessor or similar, so make sure that you don't have a function prefixed with `get` that performs intensive computation.

 ## Chapter 4 - Aesthetics